Total Coliform Bacteria

 If Coliforms are present and E. Coli is absent, then the water is considered unsafe and a potential health hazard.
 When both Coliforms and E. Coli are present, the water is deemed to be an extreme health hazard.

 If a water system contains Coliforms, shock chlorination is usually the first step to eliminating it.
-NRC provides written instructions for how to perform this procedure.
+Neilson Research Corporation provides written Well Chlorination Instructions for how to perform this procedure.
 After the chlorination procedure is done on the system, ensure the system is used for a minimum of 5-7 days to ensure the chlorine has washed through and retest.
 Coliform analysis should be performed at least every six months.